Obyleth/CV_Profile/README.md

 ##Skills

-My main programming languages/platforms are: Python, C#, .Net, AWS, Shell and Git.
+My main programming languages/platforms are: Python, C#, .Net, AWS, Shell, Linux and Git.

 You can follow me in the next sites/blog where every week i share new things about games and Cybersecurity 😊
 - 👍 [Blog](https://ciberseguridad-y-mas-cosas.blogspot.com)